Instagram Contact

 La Cigale encourages visitors to experience the Seychelles through its people and culture.
 On-site activities include Creole cooking and language lessons, and fireside performances of Moutya — the rhythmic dance and drumming tradition recently recognised by UNESCO.
 The team also organises private excursions, such as guided walks through the UNESCO-listed Vallée de Mai forest or day trips to neighbouring La Digue Island, known for its traditional way of life.

 In keeping with its community focus, the estate collaborates with local artists and entrepreneurs, offering guests the opportunity to visit studios, galleries, and workshops around Praslin.
-These experiences are designed to be authentic, not performative – extensions of daily island life rather than staged encounters.
+These experiences are designed to be authentic rather than performative — extensions of daily island life rather than staged encounters.

 Sustainability in Practice